 Students have instructors for each course who provide you with diverse teaching and learning methods to support your progress and to ensure mastery of the learning objectives stated in each course.
-Courses include weekly synchronous and asynchronous opportunities to deepen your learning and to connect and share with peers your instructor. and one-on-one support via appointment.

-Instructors are available for
+Courses include weekly synchronous and asynchronous opportunities to deepen your learning and to connect and share with peers your instructor. and Instructors are available for